-305. Summer Placement & Work Report Presentation
+Paper.
+IOJ 305.
+Summer Placement & Work Report Presentation

-- Student has to undergo a one month summer placement under either a professional i.e., CA, CMA, CS or under any Government or Private institute or business enterprise, immediately after second semester exams which will inculcate practical knowledge and practices among students. - Under this placement, student has to undergo training in working hours during entire working days at the workplace and based on his learning, student has to prepare a Work Report. - Workload: Maximum Four students to be allotted to each faculty member for which 2 periods per student will be assigned. - The Work Report before submission has to be verified by the faculty or supervisor under whose supervision training has been allotted by the department and by the concerned professional (CA, CMA or CS) or designated authority of the institute (where training has been undertaken by the student). - Examination:
+- Student has to undergo a one month summer placement under either a professional i.e., CA, CMA, CS or under any Government or Private institute or business enterprise, immediately after second semester exams which will inculcate practical knowledge and practices among students. - Under this placement, student has to undergo training in working hours during entire working days at the workplace and based on his learning, student has to prepare a Work Report. - Workload: Maximum Four students to be allotted to each faculty member for which 2 periods per student will be assigned. - During on the job training, a daily work report shall be prepared by the student which shall be verified by Professional Supervisor (CA/CMA/CS etc.) - The Work Report before submission has to be verified by the faculty or supervisor under whose supervision training has been allotted by the department and by the concerned professional (CA, CMA or CS) or designated authority of the institute (where training has been undertaken by the student).